Join

 WHO WE’RE LOOKING FOR

 We’re primarily seeking singers who are able to commit to the entire season, but there is sometimes a need for extras and substitute singers as well.
 All voice types are encouraged to enquire, though typically there is a greater need for altos, tenors, and basses.
-Vox usually prepares three main performances per season, one in early September with an intensive rehearsal schedule in the week or two preceding; one just before Christmas; and one in the Spring.
+Vox usually prepares three or four main performances per season, one in early September with an intensive rehearsal schedule in the week or two preceding; one just before Christmas; and one or two in the Spring.
 There is also the possibility of further performances from time to time, e.g. with the Victoria Symphony.
-Rehearsals are primarily Monday nights in downtown Victoria (though this can vary according to the project, e.g. for dress rehearsals etc).
+Rehearsals are primarily Monday nights in downtown Victoria, though this can vary according to the project, e.g. for dress rehearsals etc.

 Prospective singers should have: